 Classic vintage swimwear

 As the name suggests, Sirens Swimwear is designed to turn heads.
 Inspired by the fashions of the 50s and 60s, this range celebrates curves and comes in sizes 8 to 20.
-They also allow you to try three swimsuits at a time at home with a fully refundable deposit of $199, with free returns.
 Also handy is their 'fruity' body shape guide (are you a banana, strawberry, an apple?), which can help you decide what cut suits you if you’re unsure.
 Or you can ignore that completely and just wear whatever you want!

 If you’re a chlorine addict, it’s hard to go past a classic pair of Speedos.
 Priced from $40, their bathing suits are sporty, functional and flattering, with an aesthetic touch.
-Almost 100 years old, this Australian business continues to reinvent its pool-wear with new D/DD cup swimsuits and a swim skirt in its ‘Designed For Women’ collection.
+Almost 100 years old, this Australian business continues to reinvent its pool-wear with new D/DD cup swimsuits and a swim dress.

 Chasing the waves

 For surfers and beach bums alike, Rip Curl offers hundreds of bikinis and separates from their headquarters in Torquay on Victoria’s surf coast.
 They also produce a range of women’s rash vests and wetsuits.

 Over at Surfstitch – one of Australia’s largest online retailers – you can find 600+ surf lifestyle and fashion brands, many of them talked-about labels like Peony Swimwear which offers earthy tones and botanical prints, and the playful Zulu and Zephyr, along with a snazzy State of Swim guide to help you find swimwear that suits your shape.

 Osmosis is also another great website for some new bathers – you’ll find a huge selection of Aussie surfie brands like Billabong, Seafolly and Rusty.